simonjwright/ACATS/README.md

 (assuming this repository is installed at `~/ACATS`) will run just chapters CXD, CXE (execution tests on Annexes D and E), using the current compiler.
 With no arguments, all tests are run.

+If you only want to run the execution tests (i.e. not the B tests, which check that compilation errors are detected, and are many),

+    ~/ACATS/run_local.sh $(cd ~/ACATS/tests; ls -d [ac-z]*)

-The above command will only build the support code if it isn't already built.
+The above commands will only build the support code if it isn't already built.
 To force a rebuild, say

     ~/ACATS/run_local.sh NONE cxd cxe